Our Teachers & Staff

 When I’m not teaching, you can find me making pottery, meeting with my book club, playing tennis, baking, or telling anyone who will listen that I am left-handed!

-My name is Casie Marshall and I'm thrilled to be joining the Virginia-Highland Elementary family!
-Prior to joining APS, I've worked for 9 years in Fulton County Schools.
-I am a Georgia College and State University graduate with a Bachelor's Degree in Early Childhood Education.
+My name is Casie Marshall, and I'm thrilled to be a part of the Virginia-Highland Elementary family!
+I am a Georgia College and State University graduate with a bachelor’s degree in early childhood education.
+I am in my 11th year teaching between Fulton County and APS in 1st and 5th grade.

 Pamela Rowe is a twenty-six-year veteran educator with certifications in grades K-12 and experience as a higher education administrator.
 Pam’s career began as a first-grade teacher in Metropolitan Nashville Public Schools, where she would hone her craft before taking a brief hiatus to serve as a Student Affairs administrator at Tennessee Tech University.